More migrants seek asylum through reopened Canadian border

 Of those, more than 45,000 claims have been finalized, with almost 24,300 approved, or almost 54%.
 Another 17,000 claims were rejected while over 14,000 are still pending.
 Other claims were abandoned or withdrawn.

-In November, which included nine days after the asylum ban was lifted, the number of asylum-seekers at the border in Quebec jumped to 832 from 96 in October, according to the statistics.
-December figures have not been released.
+In December, the number of asylum-seekers at the border in Quebec jumped to nearly 2,800.
+That's up from 832 in November and 96 in October, according to the statistics.

 Canada lifted the asylum ban with little fanfare or public backlash, perhaps because the numbers are small compared with people crossing into the U.S. from Mexico.